-Whether you're a new Rotary or Rotaract club president or returning to this role, welcome!
-This is a great time to lead your club and make a difference in your community.
+Whether you're a new Rotary or Rotaract club president or returning to this role, this is a great time to lead your club and make a difference in your community.

-In this module, we'll explore your role and responsibilities, the skills you need to be successful, how you can prepare for your term, and how to select and prepare your club officers.
+In this module, we'll explore your role and responsibilities, the skills that will help you succeed and how you can prepare for your term, and how to select club officers and prepare them for their roles.

-Let's start by going over your responsibilities.
-Select the plus signs to learn more.
+Let's start by reviewing your responsibilities.